cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Index.md

 #### UI/Validation Attributes

-- **CheckboxList:** Use this to decorate a collection property to indicate it should be rendered as a list of checkbox inputs in the admin UI.
-The collection type  should use the same type as the associated option values.
-The option source could be an `Enum` type, or a class that inherits from either `IListOptionSource` (a static set of options) or `IListOptionApiSource` (options generated from an API request).
+- **[CheckboxList](data-model-annotations/selection-lists#checkboxlist):** Use this to decorate a collection property to indicate it should be rendered as a list of checkbox inputs in the admin UI.
+Specify an option source to describe the items to display in the list.
 - **Color:** Use this to decorate a string field and provide a UI hint to the admin interface to display an html editor field.
 Toolbar options can be specified in the constructor and the CustomToolbar property can be used to show a completely custom toolbar.
 - **[CustomEntity](data-model-annotations/Custom-Entities):** Use this to decorate an integer and indicate that it should be the id for a custom entity of a specific type.
 - **[CustomEntityCollection](data-model-annotations/Custom-Entities#customentitycollection):** Allows a user to pick multiple custom entities of a specific type, which can optionally have 'drag and drop' ordering.
 Designed to be applied to an `ICollection<int>` property.